Parameter uncertainty estimation for exponential semi-variogram models: Two generalized bootstrap methods with check- and quantile-based filtering: Conclusion and limits

 \subsection{Limits}

 So far, we focused on the exponential semi-variogram with nugget effect since it is of great interest in the study of neighbourhood correlation.
-However, the generalized bootstrap method with filtering is conceptualized for every kind of parametric semi-variogram model, such as the Gaussian, Whittle or Spherical model.
-A validation of the approach via a simulation study for these parametric model forms is yet to be validated.
+However, the generalized bootstrap method with filtering is conceptualized for every kind of parametric semi-variogram model, such as Gaussian, Whittle or Spherical.
+A simulation study for these parametric model forms has to be conducted, yet.

-The data generating process in the course of the simulation study is a Gaussian random field.
-The methodological approach of the generalized bootstrap is empirical rather than analytical.
-Because of that, similar estimator performance is expected for data generated from a non-Gaussian process.
-Nevertheless, the filter methods have to be evaluated in case of non-Gaussian random fields, yet.